Consulting

 Access.
 Movement.
 Play (A.M.P.)
 Residency at Movement Research

 This residency provides funding, free studio time, a showing opportunity and professional documentation to multiply marginalized Disabled dance artists.
-Inviting artists to dive into a process-based approach both individually and collectively, this program has been able to support the work of 12 Disabled artists / cultural workers and facilitate community spaces that were defined by one of the artists as “deeply generous and rare.”
+Inviting artists to dive into a process-based approach both individually and collectively, this program has been able to support the work of over 18+ Disabled artists/cultural workers and facilitate community spaces that were defined by one of the artists as “deeply generous and rare.”

 Dance/NYC logo